dedoyle/vim_blog/README.md

 ## FAQ

 Q: vimproc cannot compile on windows?

 A: You can download it from [Shougo/vimproc.vim](https://github.com/Shougo/vimproc.vim/releases), and put it in C:\Users\Administrator\vimfiles\plugged\vimproc.vim\lib

-Q: How to check whether my vim has +lua and +python feature on windows?
+Q: How to check whether my vim has '+lua and +python' feature on windows?

 A: Firstly, use :version to check out.
-Normally you'll see +lua/dyn, +python/dyn and +python3/dyn
+Normally you'll see `+lua/dyn, +python/dyn and +python3/dyn`

 Secondly, check whether your Lua and python2/3 really works by two command:
 `echo has('lua'), echo has('python3')` and `echo has('python2')`